 Deals are complicated and the life of a mergers and acquisitions (M&A) professional is not simple.
 A typical transaction involves multiple global parties accessing confidential data from multiple locations, as well as significant time pressure from all parties.
-M&A advisers are responsible for making the deal happen, facilitating the agreement of the parties and closing the transaction.
-There is no such a thing as a simple M&A transaction and closing a successful deal can rely on how fast and efficient the information is made available.
+M&A advisers are responsible for making the deal happen, facilitating the agreement of the parties, and closing the transaction.
+There is no such thing as a simple M&A transaction and closing a successful deal can rely on how fast and efficient the information is made available.
 A virtual data room (VDR) can help lighten the burden.

 Why VDRs are crucial during an M&A deal

 Most M&A transactions involve investment bankers, corporate lawyers, different levels of internal departments, M&A teams and consultants, as well as employees of both the selling and buying company.
-The role and the level of access of each player differs.
+The role and the level of access of each player differ.
 Often, a deal starts out with a number of potential bidders, all of whom require access to information.
-For the seller, it is challenging to keep track of the key people representing each bidder, their access to confidential information and their level of interest.
+For the seller, it is challenging to keep track of the key people representing each bidder, their access to confidential information, and their level of interest.

-(iv) review specific actions by bidders, such as viewing, downloading or submitting questions; and (v) determine which bidders are progressing faster with their due diligence and make decisions faster as a result.
+(iv) review specific actions by bidders, such as viewing, downloading, or submitting questions; and (v) determine which bidders are progressing faster with their due diligence and make decisions faster as a result.

 The data room’s ‘question and answer’ dashboard also separates out the engagements with each bidder team, and once in place, communications are encrypted.
 The system should also be able to send out notifications when new, highly sensitive information becomes available to all or only certain parties involved, speeding up the process and making it more efficient.